 Cleaned up, with the desert sand brushed off her feet, the Great Sphinx at Giza combines a lion's body with the head of either Khufu or Khafre, the builders of the large pyramids behind her.
 She lies in place, carved from the bedrock around her; in fact, she lies in what once was a quarry from which limestone was taken for the pyramid cores.
 Length: 235 feet.
 Height: 64 feet.
 Date: Fourth Dynasty, roughly 2,500 B.C.

-A less familiar view, indicating the volume of rock quarried from her flanks.
+A less familiar view, revealing the volume of rock quarried from her flanks.
 The Sphinx faces east, looking toward the rising sun.
 Why?
 She may have been intended as a representation of the Sun God.
-Alternatively, she may represent pharoah, with superhuman strength, waiting to present an offering to the rising sun.
+Alternatively, she may represent pharoah waiting to present an offering to the rising sun.
 In the background, a bit of Nile Valley greenery can be seen.

 Contemporary Egypt, but not so unlike the historic country.
 This is the Faiyum Depression, which lies below sea level in the desert southwest of Cairo.
 The name "Faiyum" comes from a Coptic word for "lake," and there is a natural lake here, once fed by an ancient branch of the Nile.
 The lake is small now, and most of the depression has been reclaimed by a canal from the Nile.
 The canal is an ancient one, though modernized.
 The canal's name hasn't changed, though: it's still the Bahr Yusef, or "River of Joseph."
 That's the Biblical Joseph.